NordicSemiconductor/pc-ble-driver-js/README.md

 This will work as long as precompiled binaries exist for your platform/runtime environment, ref. the files attached to the [Releases](https://github.com/NordicSemiconductor/pc-ble-driver-js/releases).
 If not, then it will attempt to build the binaries from source, which requires some additional setup as described in [Installation.md](./Installation.md).

+## Hardware setup

+A connectivity firmware needs to be flashed on the nRF5 IC before using pc-ble-driver-js.
+More information on this can be found in [Hardware setup](https://github.com/NordicSemiconductor/pc-ble-driver/blob/master/Installation.md#hardware-setup).

 ## Getting started

 The [examples](./examples) and [integration tests](./test) may be used as a starting point for development with pc-ble-driver-js.
 Examples include a [heart rate monitor](./examples/heart_rate_monitor.js) (BLE peripheral) and [heart rate collector](./examples/heart_rate_collector.js) (BLE master) and show the basic structure of an application built on pc-ble-driver-js.
 To run the heart rate monitor example, verify your nRF5 connectivity chip is set-up and connected to your PC and run: